 We calculate a non-GAAP measure of free cash flow.
-In 2013, we defined this as income from operations plus certain impairments and write downs, depreciation, amortization, proceeds from the sale of assets, plus or minus cash changes in working capital, customer advances and rental/demo equipment and less capital expenditures.
-We will be changing this definition for 2014 to be Net cash provided by (used in) operating activities, less Capital expenditures, as we believe this definition more closely aligns with how our investors calculate free cash flow.
+We define free cash flow as Net cash provided by (used in) operating activities, less Capital expenditures.
 We believe that the measure of free cash flow provides management and investors further information on cash generation or use.